OpenEXR export looks too bright and colors are wrong

 The DT OpenEXR looks much brighter than the original and the GIMP OpenEXR export.
 The colors look wrong.

-#1 Updated by Roman Lebedev about 3 years ago
+#1 Updated by Roman Lebedev over 4 years ago

 Do note that EXR can contain very limited colorspace information, so you need to manually verify that right color information is used.